factor/factor/README.md

 ## Community

-Factor developers are pretty active in [the Factor Discord server](https://discord.gg/QxJYZx3QDf).
+Factor developers are pretty active on [the Factor Discord server](https://discord.gg/QxJYZx3QDf).
 Drop by if you want to discuss anything related to Factor or language design in general.

 * [Factor homepage](https://factorcode.org)